GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

  * Go to [Google cloud console](https://console.cloud.google.com/), create a new project with billing enabled.
  * Open cloud shell (>_ icon top right) so that you can type shell commands.
  * Get the script [create-tpu-deep-learning-vm.sh](https://raw.githubusercontent.com/GoogleCloudPlatform/training-data-analyst/master/courses/fast-and-lean-data-science/create-tpu-deep-learning-vm.sh), save it to a file, chmod u+x so that you can run it
- * Run `gcloud init` to set up your project.
-Select a default zone that has TPUs.
+ * Run `gcloud init` to set up your project and select a default zone that has TPUs.
 You can check TPU availability in different zones in [Google cloud console](https://console.cloud.google.com/) Compute Engine > TPUs > CREATE TPU NODE by playing with the zone and tpu type fields.
 For this demo, you can use an 8-core TPU or a 32-core TPU pod.
 Both TPU v2 and v3 will work.